lauxton/eportfolio/coding_project/README.md

         - at least one of the following special symbols included: ! @ # $ % &
         - produce a salted hash of the accepted password

-2. provide a secure user login
+2. Provide a secure user login
-    - the username must match with a case-specific cross-check
+    - Username must match with a case-specific cross-check
-    - the password must match the salted hash archived
+    - Password must match the salted hash archived
-    - user must provide an OTP through Two Factor Authorization
+    - User must provide an OTP through Two Factor Authorization

 ### Installation